 Personal Statement about Legal Internships

 The writer of this essay was admitted to every T14 law school from Columbia on down and matriculated at a top JD program with a large merit scholarship.
+Her LSAT score was below the median and her GPA was above the median of each school that accepted her.
+She was not a URM.

 About six weeks into my first legal internship, my office-mate gestured at the window—we were seventy stories high in the Chrysler Building—and said, with a sad smile, doesn’t this office just make you want to jump?
 The firm appeared to be falling apart.
 The managing partners were suing each other, morale was low, and my boss, in an effort to maintain his client base, had instructed me neither to give any information to nor take any orders from other attorneys.
 On my first day of work, coworkers warned me that the firm could be “competitive,” which seemed to me like a good thing.
 I considered myself a competitive person and enjoyed the feeling of victory.
 This, though, was the kind of competition in which everyone lost.